TLEJudge/online-judge/README.md

 ```

 ## Deploy
-Most of the steps are similar to Django tutorials.
-Here are two usual steps:
+Most of the steps are similar to LQDOJ Docs.
+Here are two steps:

 1. Update vietnamese translation:
  - If you add any new phrases in the code, ```python manage.py makemessages```